We have talked to some of the most active influencers of the coins and banknotes collecting world.

 What are the highlights of your channel?

-Prices right now are insane, overall the higher grades.
-I think this is due to new collectors who, with no transition like us, are buying certified banknotes tired of unscrupulous sellers.
-They prefer to pay more than be scammed.
-Not sure if we are in a bubble but sooner or later market will stabilize again.
-It has happened before.
+The prices don’t make any sense, especially in high grades.
+As I see it, it is because new collectors who, unlike us, have never made the transition have come into play and are buying certified banknotes because they are tired of scoundrels.
+I don’t know if we are in a bubble, but sooner or later, the market will stabilize again.
+It has happened many times.
 It is a very volatile market.

-What would you tell us about your channel?
+Tell us a little bit about your channel?

 DAVID LLAMAS

-The price increas is due to three factors: new collectors, investors and excess of circulating money
+The price increase is due to three factors: the entry of new collectors, investors, and the excess of circulating money.

 What would you define as your specialty?

-Where do you think is the market heading to?
+Where do you think the market is heading?

 PEPE BOTELLA